One Thing Archives - Page 3 of 9 - A Brave Writer's Life in Brief A Brave Writer's Life in Brief

 Then a little later at lunch time, reminisce about the story and why it was so enjoyable.
 See what part of the story everyone thought was sad, or funny, or creative.
 Suggest ordering the film version on Netflix or acting out one scene or comparing this story (orally) to one of Shakespeare’s other plays you’ve read/seen before.
 Make the most of this rich experience before rushing off to the next one.

-As a mother, take time to actually enjoy the story.
+As an adult, take time to actually enjoy the story.
 It’s fine that you enjoy your children’s joy, but it’s even more important that you find yourself focused on the story, its language, the creativity of it, the timelessness of the ideas.
 You must discipline yourself to not think about the unpaid bills, the dinging bell of new email, the ring of the phone or the tug of unfolded laundry.
 You must not worry that math is not being studied or that your youngest still can’t read.

 It is time for Shakespeare and that’s it.
 When you have enjoyed and relished Shakespeare, you may then go on to one more thing.